Erwan0fil/CraftStudioMinecraftTutorial/files/introduction-to-models-and-animations.md

 The last unwrap mode is `Custom`, it allows to move each face's unwrap individually.

 Now, go back to Steve's model.
 The texture is a little mess because the unwraps of all the blocks are on top of each other.
-Separate them by clicking on each block (in the block's list) then by moving the unwrap (click and drag).
+Separate them by clicking on each block (in the main window or the block's list) then by moving the unwrap (click and drag).
 We will just give the same texture to each arms and each leg, so you may put the unwrap for each arm and leg at the same position.
 When you have finished, you should have a texture that looks like this :

 ![The unwraps are repositioned](https://dl.dropboxusercontent.com/u/51314747/CraftStudio/MinecraftTutorial/img/intro-models-animations/unwraps-repositioned.png "The unwraps are repositioned")

 And as you can see, the unwrap's shape and size match the block's size.

-That's esnough for the `Build` tab, go to the `Paint` tab !
+That's esnough for the `Build` tab, go to the `Paint` tab.

 The panel changed, you now have four buttons that we will call `Paint`, `Erase`, `Select` and `Move`.
 Below you have the `Select color` button and the brush size's slider.